 In addition, crystal meth use increases the likelihood a user will contract hepatitis B, hepatitis C, or HIV.
 The drug decreases inhibitions and alters judgement, which leads people to participate in risky behavior, like unprotected sex and multiple partners.

 HIV/AIDS progression and its consequences may also be worsened by crystal meth use.
 According to studies, HIV-positive people who do not use meth face much less cognitive impairment and injury to neurons than users who do.

 Crystal Meth Use Has a High Cost

 A 2009 report produced by the Rand Corporation estimates that methamphetamine use cost the United States 23.4 billion dollars in 2005.
 But, that doesn’t consider the many social costs also associated with its use, like:

 - Increased child neglect

 Crystal Meth Addiction and Dependence Can Be Treated

 It can be disheartening to read all this horrible information about crystal meth use if you are currently dependent upon or addicted to it.
 You must face up to what it is costing you and that isn’t easy.
 But, you can take heart in knowing that you have the option to change your life.
 Crystal meth addiction is completely treatable and a professional, formal treatment program is exactly what you need to regain control of your life and to move in a positive direction.

-To find a program that can help you manage your addiction and begin your recovery, call 800-768-8728.
+To find a program that can help you manage your addiction and begin your recovery, call 800-768-8728(Who Answers?).
 There is a perfect program just waiting for you to attend it.